Avoid HR Headaches: Stay Compliant without Legal Bottlenecks

 • Creates a new version (v12, v13…) and keeps earlier versions in Version History

-• Titles and applicability make “what’s current” unambiguous (e.g., “PTO & Sick Leave — U.S.; CA Addendum”)
+• Titles and applicability make “what’s current” unambiguous (e.g., “PTO & Sick Leave, U.S.; CA Addendum”)

 • Aim updates at the correct audiences (role, org, state)

-• Notify employees/managers who must read changes
+• Notify employees and managers who must read changes

 Acknowledge

-• Toggle Acknowledgment required; set due date and reminders
+• Toggle “Acknowledgment required”; set due date and reminders

-• Track completion by org/role/location
+• Track completion by org, role, or location

 • Nudge overdue acknowledgments